Dr Richard Wilson OBE, CEO of TIGA

 Tackling girls’ misconception of STEM subjects

-To encourage more women to pursue a career in the gaming industry, we first need to address the gender balance within STEM education and increase the supply of female graduates able to work in the industry.
+To encourage more women to pursue a career in video games, we first need to address the gender balance within STEM education and increase the supply of female graduates able to work in the industry.

 Research shows girls are substantially less likely than boys to consider taking STEM subjects at A Level.1 A gender imbalance is also found at graduate level.
-Only 15% of computer science graduates, 15% of engineering and technology graduates, and 39% of mathematics graduates in 2018 were women.2
+Only 15% of computer science graduates // engineering and technology graduates, and 39% of mathematics graduates in 2018 were women.2

 TIGA has welcomed recent government action to encourage more women into STEM careers, most notably the planned launch of a Gender Balance in Computing Pilot Programme, identifying effective interventions that schools can implement to improve girls’ take-up of computer science GCSE and A level.3

-It is the industry’s responsibility to communicate opportunities in gaming
+It is the industry’s responsibility to communicate careers in video games

 Industry must also actively engage with girls and women to explain the opportunities that exist in the sector.
 Non-coders may not realise that games development requires more than coding, but skills in music, art and design.
 Equally, girls and women who code, may not appreciate the opportunities that exist to work in the games industry.
 Industry is trying to tackle this issue by sharing the creative process of its games in talks at schools and universities.

 At TIGA, we are encouraging best practice via our TIGA Awards.
 For example, our TIGA Diversity Award encourages games businesses to adopt examples of excellence and helps raise awareness of diversity as an important issue.

 The UK games industry is a success story.
 We want more women to have an opportunity to enjoy a creative, interesting and rewarding career in our sector.
 By addressing the STEM imbalance and by engaging directly with girls and women, we can inspire more women to pursue a career in video games.